stratum/stratum/stratum/tools/stratum-replay/README.md

 -forwarding_pipeline_configs_file=/var/run/stratum/pipeline_cfg.pb.txt
 ```

-If you override any flags below, make sure to use a non-empty and valid path.
+If you override any flags above, make sure to use a non-empty and valid path.

 Copy those files to your laptop/server so we can use it later.